ardalis/CleanArchitecture/README.md

 - [Creating N-Tier Applications in C#, Part 1](https://www.pluralsight.com/courses/n-tier-apps-part1)
 - [Creating N-Tier Applications in C#, Part 2](https://www.pluralsight.com/courses/n-tier-csharp-part2)

-I also maintain Microsoft's reference application, eShopOnWeb, and its associated free eBook.
+Steve Smith also maintains Microsoft's reference application, eShopOnWeb, and its associated free eBook.
 Check them out here:

 - [eShopOnWeb on GitHub](https://github.com/dotnet-architecture/eShopOnWeb)
 - [Architecting Modern Web Applications with ASP.NET Core and Microsoft Azure](https://aka.ms/webappebook) (eBook)

+Note that the goal of this project and repository is **not** to provide a sample or reference application.
+It's meant to just be a template, but with enough pieces in place to show you where things belong as you set up your actual solution.
+Instead of useless "Class1.cs" there are a few real classes in place.
+Delete them as soon as you understand why they're there and where you should put your own, similar files.

 ## History and Shameless Plug Section